chrishayesmu/PlugBotBase/README.md

 #### My bot claims to connect to the room, but I'm seeing the error `[plugAPI]  Error while joining: notFound` and the bot never appears in the room.

 This seems to be an issue with the underlying [PlugAPI](https://github.com/plugCubed/plugAPI) we are using; it reports successful connection to the room when this is not the case.
 This occurs if the room name you specified in your config is not valid.
-Keep in mind that if the room you're trying to join is private, you do not specify the room name directly.
-Instead, you should use the number which appears in the URL as the room name.
+Keep in mind that you don't specify the room name (which can be changed) in your configuration; you specify the unique portion of the room's URL.

 #### I keep seeing messages saying "UNKNOWN MESSAGE FORMAT" in my logs.